Design of plastic components: Undercut detection

 Undercuts should be avoided for ease of manufacturing.
 Undercuts typically require additional mechanisms for manufacture adding to mold cost and complexity.
 In addition, the part must have room to flex and deform.
 Clever part design or minor design concessions often can eliminate complex mechanisms for undercuts.
 Undercuts may require additional time for unloading molds.
 It is recommended that undercuts on a part should be avoided to the extent possible.

 Fillet

 Sharp corners increase concentrations, which are prone to air entrapments, air voids, and sink marks hence weakening the structural integrity of the plastic part.
-It must be eliminated using radii whenever is possible.
+It must be eliminated using radii whenever possible.

 It is recommended that an inside radius be a minimum of one times the thickness.